 The benefits to the 3GPP system users are as follows:

-Latency reduction.
+- Latency reduction.
 Content can be delivered from ICN caches located at e.g. edge nodes, which avoids retrieval from the source node and hence reduces latency.
 Latency can be reduced even further due to the multi-path delivery feature of ICN/CCN (which could for instance be used to fetch separate chunks of content via different RATs in parallel).

-Bandwidth savings on backhaul and core transport links.
+- Bandwidth savings on backhaul and core transport links.
 Due to dynamic caching using ICN/CCN at edge nodes, multiple transmissions of the same popular content across core transport and backhaul links can be avoided.

-Flexible caching.
+- Flexible caching.
 In comparison to static CDN caches, ICN/CCN’s in-network caching feature and its support for dynamic caching strategies supports flexible caching without prior cumbersome planning of cache placement.

-Security.
+- Security.
 Integrity protection of content is an integral part of ICN/CCN to ensure the authenticity of cached content.

 Today, proprietary adoption of ICN/CCN (whilst adding benefit on a case by case basis) is not generating the network and inter-network volume traffic optimisations that could be possible in a future 3GPP network.
 Future 3GPP networks could benefit greatly by natively supporting ICN/CCN protocols.